 Economics And Business

 The Economics and Business Section of IR Insider publishes breaking news reports and analysis regarding developments relating to the U.S. Economy.
-Topics covered in the Science and Technology Section may include the U.S. national debt, changes in policies affecting interest rates, inflation, and unemployment rates.
+Topics covered in the Economics and Business Section may include the U.S. national debt, changes in policies affecting interest rates, inflation, and unemployment rates.
 Updates on U.S. foreign trade, international trade, transnational trade deals, and ratification of economic treaties and sanctions may be further addressed.
 Additionally, news and data on world financial markets and leading banking institutions will be discussed.
 Our writers Shraman Sen, Angie Lin, Audrey Ren produce weekly.
 Our section editor is Ritika Pathak.

 Tuesday’s midterm election results have shown that Democrats will take control of the House of Representatives for the first time since 2010, while the Senate will maintain a Republican majority.
 What could this combination of a Republican President and a split Congress mean for the economy?
 Main areas of reconsideration include infrastructure, healthcare, the minimum wage, and tax cuts.